glacials/twos.dev/src/cold/winter.md

 #### `winter build` {#build}

-Usage: `winter build [--serve]`
+Usage: `winter build [--serve] [--source directory]`

-Build all content into `dist`.
+Build all source content into `dist`.
 When `--serve` is passed, a fileserver is stood up afterwards pointing to `dist`, content is continually rebuilt as it changes, and the browser automatically refreshes.

+Winter always builds text content from `src/cold` and `src/warm`, gallery content from `src/img`, and templates from `src/template`.
+If `--source` is specified, Winter will also build text content from that file or directory.
+`--source` can be specified any number of times.

 #### `winter freeze` {#freeze}